Article by John Miller

-Ankle pain that results from traumatic injury is often thought of as sports injuries.
+Ankle pain that results from a traumatic injury is often thought of as sports injuries.
 But you don't necessarily have to be an athlete or even a social sportsperson to twist your ankle.

 Something as simple as walking on an uneven footpath can cause a rolled ankle, resulting in an ankle sprain.
 Ankle injuries can potentially occur at any age.
 Thousands of people sprain their ankle every day around the world.
 Just while you’ve been reading this article a few hundred people have sprained their ankle.